Permit issuance procedure

-- Cougar management removal(s) will be conducted between Feb 15 and March 31, 2015 in selected areas of game management units designated by the director to address a confirmed human-cougar safety incident, or confirmed livestock or pet depredation.
+- Cougar management removal(s) would be conducted between Feb 15 and March 31, 2016 in selected areas of game management units designated by the director to address a confirmed human-cougar safety incident, or confirmed livestock or pet depredation.

-- Public safety cougar removals will be based on a harvest guideline system established in WAC 232-28-297, where permit holders may hunt cougar until the hunt area harvest guideline has been met and the director has closed the cougar late hunting season or March 31, whichever is first.
+- Cougar management removal(s) will be based on a harvest guideline system established in WAC 232-28-297, where permit holders may hunt cougar until the hunt area harvest guideline has been met and the director has closed the cougar late hunting season or March 31, whichever is first.

-- No more than four total individuals may participate per public safety cougar removal, including the permit holder(s).
+- No more than four total individuals may participate per cougar management removal, including the permit holder(s).
 Only the permit holder, whose name appears on the permit, may take a cougar.